Tggl Proxy

 /health

 The GET/health endpoint returns a 200 status code if the proxy is ready to serve requests.
-It returns a 503 status code if the proxy is unable to load the configuration from either the API or the storage.
+It returns a 503 status code if the proxy is unable to load the configuration or if the last successful sync is older than maxConfigAge.

 Info